 5.7.4.y Solution #7.y Adding the Diffie-Hellman key exchange process to the attach procedure

 5.7.4.y.1 Introduction

+Note: This solution addresses passive attacks only.

+The proposed scheme is to address the key issue #7.2 Concealing permanent or long-term subscription identifier, and it also relates to the key issue 3.1 Interception of radio interface keys sent between operator entities

 The Diffie-Hellman (DH) key exchange protocol is the mostly used key agreement scheme to establish the shared secret keys between two parties over public channel.
 We propose to add the Diffie-Hellman key exchange process to the attach procedure in order to eliminate three security threats if attacks are passive: privacy of subscriber identifies, long-term secret key leakage, insecurity of links between MNOs.
 The basic idea is that the DH key exchange protocol is integrated into the identity acquisition stage of the attach procedure.
 The agreed secret key KDH between a UE and the network is used to generate the ciphering key KE to encrypt the real identity of a UE such that a passive attacker is unable to catch it.
 At the end of the AKA protocol, UE and the network generate the same key Kmid on the basis of the shared root key.
 Then UE and the network compute the session key Ks using the key Kmid and the key KDH.
 In the SMC stage, the MAC values of the message security mode command and the message security mode response are calculated with the session key Ks in order to confirm the correctness of the key Ks.
 The proposed scheme can also alleviate the possible DoS attacks in the attach procedure by embedding anti-DOS attacks measure in the protocol.

 5.7.4.y.2 Solution details